simple-icons/simple-icons/CONTRIBUTING.md

 },
 ```

+### 7. Create a pull request

+Once you've completed the previous steps, create a pull request to merge your edits into the *develop* branch.

 ## Labeling Issues

 We use several labels to help organize and identify issues.
 You can find all labels [here](https://github.com/simple-icons/simple-icons/labels).
 Here's what they represent and how we use them: